- World War II Gallery

-A large projection wall features evocative images of Queensland men and women at home and abroad, using a rich and engaging array of images sourced not only from State Library of Queensland’s collections but also from local, national and international organisations and never-before-seen private collections.
+A visually striking full-height projection wall will also draw your attention, showcasing evocative images of Queensland men and women at home and abroad, using a rich and engaging array of images sourced not only from State Library of Queensland’s collections but also from local, national and international organisations and private collections.

 While the mosaic is no longer on permanent display, it remains an important memorial and part of Anzac Square’s history and will be revealed and exhibited annually to coincide with the artist’s birthday in January.